MetPX/sarracenia/doc/migration/filter_conversion.rst

 There could be other alternatives... but this one worked nicely for me.

 Lets go through the steps of making a one to one filter plugin.
-The **sr-sarra** configuration will start similar to an sr_sender one because both requiere the announced products to be local to the server.
+The **sarra** configuration will start similar to an sr_sender one because both require the announced products to be local to the server.
 So typically something like::

        # broker is localhost